MichaelTMiyoshi/MichaelTMiyoshi/README.md

 ### Architectural and Engineering Design

 The biggest thing for Architectural and Engineering Design students are the rubric and example write-up documents.
-The first semester of the Arch & Engr Des I class uses a different writeup.
+The first semester of the Arch & Engr Des I class uses a different writeup than any of the other write ups.

 * [First semester write-up documents folder](https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/tree/master/Projects/IntroDesignProject)
 * [Advanced Write-up rubric](https://github.com/MichaelTMiyoshi/LearningWithMiyoshi/blob/main/_CommonDocuments/Rubric-AdvancedDesignDoc.md)